docksal/docksal/docs/troubleshooting-smb.md

 access shares, that Docksal should have created for your local drives. `docksal-c`, `docksal-d` etc.

 If you see the shares, but can not access them then most likely you hit some edge case.
-Easiest fix is to stop Docksal VM, remove those shares manually and start it back again.
+Easiest fix is to stop Docksal VM, remove those shares manually using Windows UI and start VM back again.

-If you don't see those shares altogether, then there is an issue with share creation.
+If you don't see those shares altogether, then there is an issue with shares creation.

 Possible common reasons: